AplaProject/apla-docs-en/source/topics/templates2.rst

 - Page preview.

-Visual Interface Designer
+Visual interface designer
 """""""""""""""""""""""""

 Visual Interface Designer allows for creating page designs without resorting to the interface source code in Protypo language.
 The Designer allows for setting the positions of form elements and text on the page using drag-and-drop, as well as configuring sizes and design of page blocks.
 The Designer provides a set of ready-to-use blocks for displaying typical data models: panels with headers, forms, and information panels.
 The program logics (receipt of data and conditional constructs) can be added in the page editor after the page design is created.
 (In the future, we plan to create a full-scale visual interface editor.)

-Use of Styles
+Use of styles
 """""""""""""

 By default, interface pages are displayed using Angular Bootstrap Angle classes.
 If needed, users can create their own styles.
 Storage of styles is implemented using a special stylesheet parameter of the ecosystem configuration table.

-Page Blocks
+Page blocks
 """""""""""

 To use typical code fragments on multiple interface pages there is an option to create page blocks and embed them in the interface code using the Insert command.
 Such blocks can be created and edited on the Interface page of the administrative section in Molis.
 For blocks, just as for pages, permissions for editing can be defined.

-Language Resources Editor
+Language resources editor
 """""""""""""""""""""""""

 The Molis software client includes a mechanism for interface localization using a special function of the Protypo template language – LangRes, which substitutes the language resource labels on the page with corresponding text lines in the language selected by the user in the software client (or browser for the web-version of the client).
 A shorter syntax $lable$ can be used instead of the LangRes function.
 Translation of messages in pop-up windows, initiated by contracts, is carried out by the LangRes function of the Simvolio language.